Frequently Asked Questions

 What forms of payments do you take?

-We are currently able to accept either cash or debit cards.
+We are currently able to accept cash and debit cards.
 We are unable to accept credit cards.

 I have my patient card but I do not know anything about strains/dosage/administration.
 What do I do?